sourcefrog/cargo-mutants/book/src/using-results.md

 You may notice some messages about missed mutants in functions that you feel are not very important to test, such as `Debug` implementations.
-You can use the `--re` and `--exclude-re` options to filter out these mutants, or mark them as skipped with `#[mutants::skip]`.
+You can use the `--exclude-re` options to filter out these mutants, or mark them as skipped with `#[mutants::skip]`.
 (Or, you might decide that you do want to add unit tests for the `Debug` representation, but perhaps as a lower priority than investigating mutants in more important code.)

 In some cases cargo-mutants will generate a mutant that is effectively the same as the original code, and so not really incorrect. cargo-mutants tries to avoid doing this, but if it does happen then you can mark the function as skipped.

+## Iterating on mutant coverage

+After you've changed your program to address some of the missed mutants, you can run `cargo mutants` again with the [`--file` option](skip_files.md) to re-test only functions from the changed files.

 ## Hard-to-test cases